-There were three different tribes in that area which were fighting a long, running war and the Richardsons began to consider leaving for their own safety and the safety of their child.
+There were three different tribes in that area which were fighting a long running, nonstop war and the Richardsons began to consider leaving for their own safety and the safety of their child.
 They had done what they could.
-Because the Sawi people loved and respected this missionary couple, when they heard why they might be leaving, these tribes decided to make peace.
+As difficult as the communication was, the Sawi people had come to love and respect this missionary couple.
+So when they heard why they might be leaving, the three tribes all decided to make peace.
 As part of the peacemaking ceremony, these villages would exchange young children.
 As long as the child of one village was living among their enemies, there would be peace.

 Suddenly, the gospel opened up for the Sawi people.
 Don Richardson shared with them how our actions have brought us into a state of war with God.
 Because God wants to restore peace, He sent His Son to come and live among us.
 Jesus is the Peace Child.

 React: Don Richardson found a way to share the gospel with the Sawi because he went and lived among them.
 He learned their culture and language.
 He treated them with love and respect and in turn became loved and respected by this primitive group of cannibals.
 If he could do that there, why can’t we do it with our neighbor?
 Why do we insist on speaking a Christian jargon that others cannot understand and don’t care to learn?
 We are running around making ourselves outcasts in our attempts to change a culture we do not understand when we should be students of that culture seeking out redemptive analogies, common ground, we can find to point people to Christ.